Installation#

 Step 3: Set up a project#

-Create a new folder where you want to store your project files.
-Navigate to the project directory in the terminal.
-Then, initialize a project using the init
+Create a new folder for your project and navigate to it in the terminal.
+Then, initialize the project using the init

 command (guide) with the desired Python version.